 The release of the new iPad has sparked a new conversation as if it can replace laptops.
 Well, iPads are a long way from replacing the laptops, thanks to their software restrictions.
-What it can actually replace is your drawing tablet.
-Provided, if you are a certain kind of artist or if you have a specific workflow. iPads are the type of device which everyone wants but it doesn’t mean everyone should get it.
+What it can actually replace is your current drawing device.
+Provided, if you are a certain kind of artist or you have a specific workflow. iPads are the type of device which everyone wants but it doesn’t mean everyone should get it.

 What makes an ideal drawing device

 Drawing Pen Stylus

 It has been said again and again, the pen is the most important part of a drawing tablet and everything depends on it.
 A good pen can even make a bad tablet look good.
 Similarly, a bad pen can ruin your drawing experience and can make you turn away from the device.

 The Apple pencil is the most accurate and advanced stylus out there.
 Paired with an equally capable tablet(iPad), there is no match for it.
 Although Apple has not been very clear about its specifications especially its pressure sensitivity.
 But one thing is sure, in practical uses, it outshines any other device in the market.
 There is no latency and the strokes come out perfect.
 The pencil also has a tilt recognition which works very well and does not feel gimmicky like in other devices.

 As the name suggests, the apple pencil is more comparable to a pencil than a pen.
 The shape, length and weight are similar to a pencil which some people seem to like but some don’t.
 With the launch of the second generation of apple pencil, a few things have changed while others remain the same.